 Combining Cognitive Behavioural Therapy with hypnosis makes Cognitive Hypnotherapy doubly effective when treating symptoms such as anxiety, phobias, lack of confidence and self esteem, depression, performance anxiety, addictions and relationship problems.

 The most significant recent development in medical hypnosis is the understanding that the power of hypnosis actually resides in the patient and not in the doctor.
 This simple statement has profound implications because it implies existence of useful potential within each patient.

 The goal of modern medical hypnosis is to help patients use this unconscious potential - a revolutionary shift from the direction-focused, authoritarian therapeutic techniques of the past.

-Historically, medical hypnosis was identified with surgical anesthesia and with removal of symptoms.
+Historically, medical hypnosis was identified with surgical anaesthesia and with removal of symptoms.
 From this interpretation - one in which hypnosis commands away the symptom - the definition has evolved to a subtler form that more effectively brings basic, long-lasting change.

 Dr Milton Erickson--physician, psychotherapist, teacher, and arguably the consummate medical hypnotherapist of the 20th century believed that the effective hypnotherapist only activates and further develops what is already within the patient instead of trying to impose from the outside an element that might be unacceptable for that individual's personality.